-- Properties that are used as Accommodation Establishments will be granted a 35% rebate on the business & commercial tariff. - Rebates on Mining Properties will be as per Council Resolution. - Registered owners of residential properties who are Pensioners qualify for a 30% rebate on the residential tariff.
+- Properties that are used as Accommodation Establishments will be granted a 35% rebate on the business & commercial tariff. - Registered owners of residential properties who are Pensioners qualify for a 30% rebate on the residential tariff.
 To qualify for the rebate a property owner must be the registered owner of a property which satisfies the requirements of the definition of Residential Property.
-This property owner must: - i) occupy the property as his/her Primary Residence, and - ii) be at least 60 years of age, or - iii) has been declared medically unfit, and iv) not receive any other rebates.
+This property owner must: - i) occupy the property as his/her Primary Residence, and - ii) be at least 60 years of age, or - iii) has been declared medically unfit, and - iv) not receive any other rebates.